Sat Jul 27

 |Age:||Ages 21+ Only|

-The L.A. punk band is known for its exhilarating blend of punk, rockabilly and blues, heard on their hits like "Los Angeles" and "I Must Not Think Bad Thoughts"!Sold Out
+The influential L.A. punk band is known for their exhilarating blend of punk, rockabilly, and blues, with a sound and style that outlived the movement.Buy Tickets

 Not on the e-mail list for Presales?
 Sign Up to be a Belly Up VIP and you will never miss a chance to grab tickets before they go on sale to the general public again!

 Ticket Price: $35 advanced / $37 day of show / $62 reserved loft seating (loft seating is available over the phone or in person at our box office)

 Three decades after the inception of X, one thing is clear: X was not only one of the most influential bands to crash out of the punk movement of the late ‘70s, but the band’s music continues to be sonically groundbreaking today.
 Songs written during the group’s inception are as relevant and inventive today as they were in 1977.

 The fact is, no one sounds like X and no one ever will.

 It’s not surprising when you consider the group’s unique beginnings, which can only be attributed to fate.
 On the same day with nearly the exact same wording, two want-ads appear in a local music rag.
 One was sent in by a guitarist named Billy Zoom, the other by bassist who called himself John Doe.

 Zoom, a rockabilly rebel who’d performed with Gene Vincent, had read a negative review of a band called the Ramones.
 It said they only played three chords and they played ‘em too fast.
 So naturally, he went to see them.
 The show was at the Golden West Ballroom in the L.A. suburb of Norwalk in early ’77, and as soon as the Ramones started to perform, Zoom realized that, musically, he’d found exactly what he wanted to do with his life.